elcorto/imagecluster/README.rst

     # Feed images through the model and extract fingerprints (feature vectors).
     fps = ic.fingerprints(ias, model)

+    # Optionally run a PCA on the fingerprints to compress the dimensions.
+Use a
+    # cumulative explained variance ratio of 0.95.
+    fps = ic.pca(fps, n_components=0.95)

     # Run clustering on the fingerprints.
 Select clusters with similarity index
     # sim=0.5
     clusters = ic.cluster(fps, sim=0.5)